turicas/outputty/README-template.markdown

 New Features
 ------------

 Yes, there are a lot of features to add (it's just the begining).
-If do you want to contribute, please see our [WISHLIST.markdown](https://github.com/turicas/outputty/blob/master/WISHLIST.markdown) file.
+If you want to contribute, please see our [WISHLIST.markdown](https://github.com/turicas/outputty/blob/master/WISHLIST.markdown) file.